tiamilani/BGPFSM/README.md

 A node can export more destinations.
 An example of graphml file is given under /src/graphs/

+### Multiple experiments

+Is possible to run multiple experiments thanks to the `multiple\_expriments.sh` bash script.
+Thanks to parallel [2] is possible to run multiple experiments in parallel.

+Params:
+* n: mandatory argument, it defines up to which run experiments shuld be run (use fsm.py -l option to see how much run you have in your configuration file)
+* s: (default = simulation) Not mandatory argument, it describe which section of the configuration file will be used during the experiments
+* j: (default = 1) parallelization level, by default no parallelization, it defines the number of process that will be run simultaniously

+Will be created a log file that register the STD output of each program in current directory.
+**FUTURE** Argument option to disable the cretion of the output file

 ## Ouptut

 The software can give two different outputs.